vlovell24/Jquery-Projects/README.md

 # Jquery-Projects
-A collection of projects made with Jquery and Bootstrap Conversions of existing vanilla javascript projects, into jQuery, as well as using Bootstrap for styling.
-Not all projects are conversions.
+A collection of projects made with Jquery and Bootstrap.
+Conversions of existing vanilla javascript projects as well as some new projects.